 At American Animal Hospital, we follow the guidelines of the American Veterinary Medication Association, which requires patients to be under general anesthesia for their procedure.
-Non-anesthetic dentistry’s can only address what they can see and not below the gum line where the majority of disease would reside.
-Prior to anesthesia, we perform a thorough physical exam and pull blood work to ensure that your pet is a good candidate for anesthesia.
+Non-anesthetic dentistry can only address what they can see and not below the gum line where the majority of disease would reside.
+Before anesthesia, we perform a thorough physical exam and pull blood work to ensure that your pet is a good candidate for anesthesia.
 We tailor your pet’s anesthesia plan to them by taking into account their age, breed, condition, and prior medical history.
 All patients when under anesthesia have a dedicated technician to monitor them.
 Along with being right by your pet’s side the entire time, your pet will also be monitored by state of the art monitoring machines that record the heart rate, oxygen saturation, blood pressure, EKG, and ETCO2.
 Dental procedures are typically outpatient procedures so you’ll be picking them up later in the afternoon/early evening.

 At Home Dental Care

 Now that your pet’s teeth are pearly white, it’s up to you to try and keep them that way.
-It is important to brush not only your dog’s teeth, but also your cats as well.
+It is important to brush not only your dog’s teeth but also your cats as well.
 Plaque that forms is merely an accumulation of bacteria.
-Left untreated, this will likely decay the tooth, which will result is bone loss, infection, and eventually tooth loss as well.
+Left untreated, this will likely decay the tooth, which will result in bone loss, infection, and eventually tooth loss as well.
 Never use human toothpaste on your pet!
 We carry some yummy pet toothpaste that is designed specifically for animals.
 Call us today if you’d like to come in for a complimentary demonstration!

 Possible Signs that Your Pet may have Dental Disease: